securechaindev/securechain-vexgen/README.md

 ## What is VEXGen?

-VEXGen is a tool that allows you to reason over the entire configuration space of the Software Supply Chain of an open-source software repository.
+VEXGen is a simple generating tool of Vulnerability Exploitability eXchange (VEX) and Thread Intelligence eXchange (TIX) files.

 ## Development requirements